-(CNN)The UK parliament has voted to legalize equal-intercourse marriages and to increase access to abortion services in Northern Ireland, in two historic measures that would carry the region’s modern-day legal guidelines into line with the rest of the United Kingdom.
+(CNN)The UK parliament has voted to legalize same-sex marriages and to increase access to abortion services in Northern Ireland, in two historic measures that would carry the region’s modern-day legal guidelines into line with the rest of the United Kingdom.

 Northern Ireland presently has one of the maximum restrictive abortion legal guidelines inside the international, with the procedure sporting most sentences of life imprisonment, even in instances of rape, incest, and deadly fetal abnormality.